spcbfr/structs-and-company/src/content/blog/perfectionism.md

 starred: true
 ---

-Perfectionism is often seen as a good thing, and people should try and reach it whenever they can, but that may not always be true, being a perfectionist can stop you from finishing what you started or even not starting at all...
+<span class="leadin">Perfectionism is often seen as a good thing,</span> and people should try and reach it whenever they can, but that may not always be true, being a perfectionist can stop you from finishing what you started or even not starting at all...
 # Quantity over Quality

 You should aspire to make and publish so much, because only a subset of the things you publish is going to be popular and you don’t know which “thing” will be a hit because it depends on many factors that you aren’t in control of.
 Let’s look at some examples: